 Age-related degenerative spine conditions are some of the most common causes for a pinched nerve.
 As we age, our spine naturally begins to deteriorate as a result of natural changes combined with the stress of everyday weight and movement.
 Some examples of natural deterioration include:

-- The intervertebral discs that cushion the spine become brittle and rupture
+- The discs that cushion the spine become brittle and rupture

 - The vertebrae themselves can become misaligned

-In the event that any of these conditions results in painful nerve compression, a variety of additional treatments may be recommended by your doctor.
-Many physicians will begin to treat nerve compression with conservative treatments, such as chiropractic or massage therapy, physical therapy or targeted exercises, hydrotherapy, and pain medication, among others.
+In the event that any of these conditions results in painful nerve compression, a course of conservative treatments may be recommended by your doctor.
+Many physicians will begin to treat nerve compression with conservative treatments, such as chiropractic care, massage therapy, physical therapy or targeted exercises, hydrotherapy and pain medication, among others.
 For many people, these treatments will provide lasting pain relief after several months.

 Surgery to relieve pinched nerves